TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

 ### Enter Elasticsearch
 One piece of the monster puzzle used by Netflix to provide these types of suggestions so rapidly is [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 Also used by a range of other companies like Facebook, Salesforce, and GitHub, Elasticsearch is a highly scalable open-source search server that runs on Apache Lucene.
 It works by indexing data spread across any number of nodes within a cluster, making everything searchable in *near* real-time (with only about one-second latency for indexing).

+In this article, we'll look into the general architecture and capabilities of Elasticsearch by loading up a local instance with mock data, and firing off some useful queries.
+The examples will touch on basic API usage, and I encourage you to spend extra time building on each one.

 ### Architecture Overview
 A **cluster**, as mentioned above, is a collection of **nodes** (servers).
 Nodes store any number of **indexes**, which can generally be thought of as databases of similar records, or in this case, types.
 A **type** is similar to a table within a relational database, consisting of a name and a mapping (schema) to describe a **document** class.